 After ten minutes, there was another brief spell of gunfire.
-This time a little ahead of Kakapora – over two kilometres away from the camp, in village Dogam.
+This time a little ahead of Kakapora – over two kilometers away from the camp, in village Dogam.
 Later Rida confirmed it, saying, “After the first gunfire, there was rapid movement of convoy vehicles on the main road, followed by a second set of gunfire that lasted a few minutes.”

-At least 4 kilometres far from there, at the Ganie family’s home in Narwa village, Gulzar Ahmad Ganie along with his aged parents and siblings sat worried and hapless, waiting for his brothers Bilal (24) and Mehraj (20) to return home.
+At least 4 kilometers far from there, at the Ganie family’s home in Narwa village, Gulzar Ahmad Ganie along with his aged parents and siblings sat worried and hapless, waiting for his brothers Bilal (24) and Mehraj (20) to return home.

 The family had sat together for Iftaar to break the 11th fasting day of Ramzan.
-At around 8:45 pm, the two decided to go out to run some errands on the family-owned poultry farm only a few kilometres away.
+At around 8:45 pm, the two decided to go out to run some errands on the family-owned poultry farm only a few kilometers away.

-At 12 am, the defence spokesperson Colonel Rajesh Kalia issued a brief statement, saying that in an attack on the army camp, one trooper has been killed.
+At 12 am, the defense spokesperson Colonel Rajesh Kalia issued a brief statement, saying that in an attack on the army camp, one trooper has been killed.
 “In a cowardly and provocative act of terror, terrorists carried out a stand-off attack on Kakapora Army Camp.
 One soldier martyred.
 Retaliatory actions ongoing,” he said.
 A civilian was also reported to be injured.

-Several phone calls and some pictures doing rounds on social media informed the Ganie family that Bilal, a cab driver for last nine-years, was shot dead during the gunfire.
+Several phone calls and some pictures doing rounds on social media informed the Ganie family that Bilal, a cab driver for last nine years, was shot dead during the gunfire.
 It was reported that he came under crossfire.